 These complications have mostly to do with blood sugar levels.
 Substances may cause glucose levels to be too high or too low.

-Other complications include organ damage that may result from drug or alcohol abuse or effects on the body that may exacerbate diabetes like blood flow restriction.
+Other complications include organ damage that may result from drug or alcohol use disorders, or effects on the body that may exacerbate diabetes like blood flow restriction.

 Lifestyle-Specific Complications

-Lifestyle complications have to do with the kind of lifestyle that usually goes with the abuse of certain drugs or alcohol.
+Lifestyle complications have to do with the kind of lifestyle that usually goes with the misuse of certain drugs or alcohol.

 Depending on the substance, lifestyle complications may result from eating too much, which causes weight gain, exacerbating diabetes.